Fanny Rask: Club career

+After spending the 2020–21 season away from hockey, Rask returned to the SDHL late in the 2021–22 season, playing five regular season games with Djurgårdens IF Dam.
+She remained with Djurgårdens and played the full 2022–23 with the team.

+Her first contract outside of Sweden was signed in July 2023 with HC Ambrì-Piotta Girls in the Swiss Women's League.

 International career

 Rask was selected to the roster of the Swedish national team playing in the women's ice hockey tournament at the 2014 Winter Olympics.
 She played in all six games but recorded the lowest icetime of any Swedish forward.
 Rask was selected to play for Sweden in the women's ice hockey tournament at the 2018 Winter Olympics.
 She played in all six games and notched six points (2 goals + 4 assists), leading all Swedish skaters in the tournament.

 She competed for Sweden at the IIHF World Women's Championship in 2016 and 2017.
 She scored 4 points in 5 games at the 2019 IIHF Women's World Championship, when Sweden finished in 9th and were relegated from the top IIHF division for the first time in history.

 She took part in the 2019 players' strike of the national team, demanding better conditions and investment from the Swedish Ice Hockey Federation.
 She returned to the squad after the end of the strike, stating that "important steps have been made in the discussions."

 Following her return from retirement in 2022, she rejoined the national team and appeared in all three tournaments of the 2022–23 Women's Euro Hockey Tour.